bpucker/bHLH_annotator/README.md

---cdsinput      NONE    Changes expected input to CDS --keepnames     NONE    Prevents splitting of sequence names at first space --collapse      NONE    Reduces paralogs to one representative --filterdomain  NONE    Filters candidates by hmm motif -> only if HMM motif is defined in the info file
+--cdsinput      NONE    Changes expected input to CDS --keepnames     NONE    Prevents splitting of sequence names at first space --collapse      NONE    Reduces paralogs to one representative --parameter_graphs      NONE    Create graphs showing candidate distribution for variation of blast and classification parameters

---cpu           INT     Number of threads 												[4] --cpub          INT     Number of threads for BLASTp									[cpu] --cpur          INT     Number of threads for RAxML										[cpu]
+--cpu           INT     Number of threads 												[4] --cpumax         INT     Number of threads for in ingroup/outgroup classification      [cpu] --cpub          INT     Number of threads for BLASTp									[cpu] --cpur          INT     Number of threads for alignment/tree construction				[cpu]

 --blastp        STR     Path to blastp 													[blastp] --makeblastdb   STR     Path to makeblastdb 											[makeblastdb]